Resetting Supermicro IPMI Password

 Upon pressing "F4" to save and exit setup, the system will restart, showing the newly set BMC IP along the bottom of the display output while posting.

-When IPMI IP address is established for the first time, your browser won't trust the connection.
-As the connection is on your local network, it is safe to select the "Advanced" followed by "Accept the risk and continue".
+select the "Advanced" followed by "Accept the risk and continue".
 Future local connections to this IP address will be trusted unless the IPMI's address changes.
 Prompting the new local connection to be trusted again.

 We are using FireFox: v123.0.1